Geoff’s Wedding

 It's a, it's.

-Once it's whittled down a bit.
+Halfway through, yeah.
+Once it, once it's whittled down a bit.

+Yeah, it's, that's definitely true.
 There's way too many characters.

-There were a couple of things that I want to talk about last episode that I just totally forgot.
+There were a couple of things that I want to talk about last last episode that I just totally forgot.
 We brought it up.

-We got too invested in the NBA tournament, and that led us to a lawyer tournament.
+We got too invested in the NBA tournament and that led us to a lawyer tournament.
 So it was really an off-the-wall episode.

 Mike stopped.
 He grabbed us on the way out.